I followed Ana White’s DIY farmhouse table plans to build our new dining room table!

 I sanded the top down in my garage with 120 grit and then 220 grit with my orbital sander.
 I put the legs together, the top together, and then moved them into my dining room to put them together.

-Finishing the Table
+Finishing the White & Grey DIY Farmhouse Table

 After that dried, I applied a coat of Minwax Dark Walnut Stain.
 I brushed on a coat with a brush and then wiped off the excess with a cotton shirt.

-This is now my new dining room and new dining room table!
+This is now my new dining room and the new grey and white farmhouse table.
 It’s not perfect but it’s handmade and I love it!